 Student Success and Opportunity

-IUB will ensure the long-term success of all students — undergraduates, graduates, professional students, online, and lifelong learners — by providing the highest quality of education through a rich, diverse, and engaging environment.
+IUB will ensure the long-term success of all students—undergraduates, graduates, professional students, online, and lifelong learners— by providing the highest quality of education through a rich and engaging environment.

 Goal 1 | Undergraduate Academic Experience and Career Preparation